-In this section, we describe the implementation of our provenance system in Soufflé [24].
-Soufflé [1] is an open-source system that is available under the UPL license and is implemented in C++.
+In this section, we describe the implementation of our provenance system in Soufflé [Jordan et al. 2016].
+Soufflé is an open-source system that is available under the UPL license and is implemented in C++.
 Soufflé is a parallel Datalog engine designed for shared memory, multi-core machines, synthesizing highly performant parallel C++ code from Datalog specifications.

 Our provenance evaluation strategy and proof tree construction system are tightly integrated into the Soufflé engine.
-Through this tight integration in Souffé, we are able to achieve high parallel performance for the provenance evaluation, and enable a single evaluation phase to answer multiple debugging queries.
-In contrast, previous approaches [27, 13, 26] implement a Datalog re-writing scheme, and simply evaluate the re-written Datalog in an existing engine.
+Through this tight integration in Souffé, we are able to achieve high parallel performance for the provenance evaluation and enable a single evaluation phase to answer multiple debugging queries.
+In contrast, previous approaches [Deutch et al. 2015; Köhler et al. 2012; Lee et al. 2017] implement a Datalog re-writing scheme and simply evaluate the re-written Datalog in an existing engine.

-The Soufflé synthesizer performs a series of specialization steps based on Futamura projections [17], which synthesize a C++ program with the same semantics as the Datalog specification.
-The main specialization step is the compilation of Datalog into an intermediate representation called Relational Algebra Machine (RAM) which has imperative and relational algebra elements to perform simple relational algebra operations to compute fixed-points for semi-naïve evaluation.
+The Soufflé synthesizer performs a series of specialization steps based on Futamura projections [Futamura 1999], which synthesize a C++ program with the same semantics as the Datalog specification.
+The main specialization step is the compilation of Datalog into an intermediate representation called Relational Algebra Machine (RAM) that has imperative and relational algebra elements to perform simple relational algebra operations to compute fixed-points for semi-naïve evaluation.
 The RAM representation of a Datalog specification is in turn compiled into C++ code.
-The resulting C++ code implements a specialized semi-naïve algorithm for the rules in the Datalog specification that have similar performance to a hand-written program [24, 3].
-In the following, we discuss the implementation of semi-naïve evaluation [2] in Soufflé and discuss subsequently how the synthesised semi-naïve evaluation is replaced by the provenance evaluation strategy.
-Semi-naïve evaluation avoids re-computations of tuples by assuming that new tuples can only be deduced from new tuples in the previous iteration.
-This is achieved by creating a new and delta version of each relation.
-The new and delta version of a relation store the tuples found in the current iteration and the previous iteration, respectively.
-For example, with a rule $R_0(X_0) :- R_1(X_1), \ldots, R_n(X_n), \psi(X_1, \ldots, X_n)$ , each relation $R_k$ is transformed to become a set of relations for each iteration i:
+The resulting C++ code implements a specialized semi-naïve algorithm for the rules in the Datalog specification that have similar performance to a hand-written program [Allen et al. 2015; Jordan et al. 2016].
+In the following, we discuss the implementation of semi-naïve evaluation [Abiteboul et al. 1995] in Soufflé and discuss subsequently how the synthesized semi-naïve evaluation is